antarctica/ansible-laravel-5/README.md

 * `laravel5_app_root`
     * Path to the directory holding the laravel app (i.e. containing `app/` and `composer.json`)
     * This variable **MUST** point to a valid directory and **MUST NOT** include a trailing `/`.
-    * By default this variable will use the `app_root` variable if available.
+    * By default, this variable will use the `app_root` variable if available.
 If not, a fall back value will be used.
     * The `app_root` variable **SHOULD** be set within a project, either in a playbook or group/host vars file.
-    * Default: "{{ app_root }}" if defined otherwise, "/app"
+    * Default: "{{ app_root }}" if defined, otherwise "/app"
 * `laravel5_enable_artisan_scheduler`
-    * If "true" a cron task to call Laravel's scheduled task mechanism will be added to the *app* user's crontab
+    * If "true" a cron task to call Laravel's scheduled task mechanism every minute will be added to the *app* user's crontab
     * See the [Laravel documentation on scheduling artisan commands](http://laravel.com/docs/5.0/artisan#scheduling-artisan-commands) for more information.
     * The *app* user is determined by `laravel5_app_user_username`.
     * This is a binary variable and **MUST** be set to either "true" or "false" (without quotes).